Isometries in spaces of K\"ahler potentials: The proof of Theorem 1.1

 In particular, $v$ is analytic on $(-2,2)\times\Delta\times X$ if $\Delta$ is a sufficiently small disc centered at $0$.
 We let $e(\sigma,\tau)=v(1,\sigma,\tau,\cdot)\in\cH$ for $(\sigma,\tau)\in\Delta$.
 Clearly $e$ is very analytic, and its restriction to a radius $t\mapsto(\sigma_0t,\tau_0t)$ of $\Delta$ (where $\sigma_0^2+\tau_0^2=1$) is

 a unit speed geodesic.
 Therefore $e$ is the exponential surface sought. \end{proof}

-\begin{proof}[Proof of Lemma 4.1]By \cite{M}, the curvature $R$ of the Mabuchi metric acts on $T_u\cH$ by
+\begin{proof}[Proof of Lemma 4.1]By \cite[Theorem 4.3]{M}, the curvature $R$ of the Mabuchi metric acts on $T_u\cH$ by

 and similarly for the curvature $R'$ of $\cH'$.
+(Mabuchi's formula does not contain the factor $-1/4$, due to differing conventions).
 Therefore what we need to show is that $R$ and $R'$ correspond under isometries.
 This is rather obvious for $C^2$ isometries, see \cite[Lemma 5.1]{L2}, but not so for the $C^1$ isometries we are studying here.
 Since curvature at $u\in\cH$ is determined by sectional curvatures $K(P)$ along planes $P\subset T_u\cH$, proving

 where $K'$ denotes sectional curvature in $\cH'$, would suffice.

 Sectional curvature can be computed from exponential surfaces.
 Suppose an exponential surface $e$ is even $C^\infty$.
 Let $e_*T_0\Delta=P\subset T_u\cH$ and $L_r$ be the length of the circle $[0,2\pi]\ni\theta\mapsto e(r\cos\theta,r\sin\theta)$.
 Then